TobiasRoland/mostly/_posts/2020-01-08-creating-scalajs-gcp-cloud-functions.md

 ```

 We will use `Response` and `Request` from the **express** dependency mentioned earlier, and
-we've also imported the [scalajs Function2](https://www.scala-js.org/doc/interoperability/types.html) as `JSFunction2`.
+we'll also import the [scalajs Function2](https://www.scala-js.org/doc/interoperability/types.html) as `JSFunction2`.
 You strictly speaking don't have to do this renaming, but I like to make that distinction since
 the standard scala library already [has a Function2](https://www.scala-lang.org/api/current/scala/Function2.html),
 and it's nice to keep the distinction between regular scala code and the
 explicitly JS-code.
 Lastly, we've got an import for the JSExportTopLevel annotation - we'll come to that in a bit.

+Now for the main logic.
 We need to provide a JSFunction2 that can be called by GCP:

 ```scala
 object HelloWorldExample {